dividebysandwich/torrentoxide/README.md

 - **Basic authentication support** - Protect access with a username/password in `.env`.
 Or don't, if you don't expose it to the outside.
 - **Live updates** over Server-Sent Events (no manual refresh).
 - **Persistence** - torrents resume across restarts.
+- **Built-in PVR** - Sonarr/Radarr-style automation: categories, quality profiles, Torznab indexers + RSS auto-download, a media library, a wanted list with quality upgrades, an episode monitor, and a release calendar ([see below](#media-library--automation-pvr)).

 ## Run with Docker (recommended)